Zahira College, Mawanella

 Zahira College, Mawanella (also referred to as Mawanella Zahira) is a Muslim selective entry co-educational school in Mawanella, Sri Lanka.
-College started as a result of the educational reform that was brought along with the 1920 political reforms.
-The school was started as a religious school in a cadjan shed which belonged to the Hinguloya Masjidul Huda.
-It is currently the one of the largest Muslim educational institution in Sri Lanka with more than 4000 students studying there.
+The college began as a result of the educational reform that accompanied the 1920 political reforms.
+It started as a religious school in a cadjan shed belonging to the Hinguloya Masjidul Huda.
+It is one of the largest Muslim educational institutions in Sri Lanka with more than 4,000 students.
 The college is located in Mawanella next to Masjidul Huda.
-Zahira means Excellence in Arabic.